 When records have been transcribed by a third party, problems with the quality of recording or simple misunderstandings of medical terminology can lead to transcription errors.

 For this reason, the doctor responsible for the patient's care should have the opportunity to check and sign entries before they are added to a patient's notes.

 Doctors may also decide to include their GMC number alongside their signature, so there is no doubt as to who made the entry.

 In addition, reports and letters should be seen, evaluated and initialled by the doctor concerned before being filed in the patient's records.
 Most test results are electronically transmitted, so care should be taken to record abnormal findings in the clinical records and document any appropriate action.

-If hospital trusts are relying on clinical staff or external providers to transcribe dictated notes, it's important that the person or agency to whom this is delegated is trained and competent to carry out the task.
+If hospital trusts are relying on clinical staff or external providers to transcribe dictated notes, it's important the person or agency this is delegated to is trained and competent to carry out the task.

 If you believe patient safety is being compromised by inaccurately transcribed records, you should draw the matter to the attention of your employer so it can be addressed, although it may be appropriate to discuss with your consultant first.